useloopso/.github/profile/README.md

 - **SDK**: A lightweight npm package for developers to embed into their dApp for easy cross-chain bridging.
 - **Frontend**: A NextJS frontend used to seamlessly bridge fungible and non-fungible tokens.
 - **Foundry library**: A lightweight library that makes it easier to work with LSP7 and LSP8 smart contracts in Foundry.
-- **Transaction Relayer**: Subsidize gas on behalf of Lukso users only.
+- **Transaction Relayer**: The first transaction relayer service written in GoLang for the Lukso network.

 ## 💎 Features
 - Bridge between ERC20 <> LSP7 and ERC721 <> LSP8.